kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - Kubernetes 1.37 with `GenericWorkload=true`: a complete replica schedules
   together and an incomplete replica remains pending.
+- `LeaderCreated` allows a complete replica Gang to form, while `LeaderReady` with a Basic leader and worker Gang starts the leader before admitting the workers.
 - Common-priority members participate in workload-aware preemption.
-A mixed priority LWS is rejected in flat replica mode and accepted when leader and worker are separate leaves.
+A mixed priority LWS is rejected in whole-LWS, replica, and separate role-leaf modes, and updates cannot change the effective priority while scheduling is set.
 - Two competing replicas do not enter the partial-scheduling deadlock.
 - Autoscaling creates and removes only the corresponding PodGroups.
 - A rolling update with surge never creates a pod before its revision-specific PodGroup.
-- Optional topology and shared-claim suites run only with their required gates enabled.
+- Optional topology and whole-LWS/replica/role shared-claim suites run only with their required gates enabled.
 - Gate-skew and rollback tests demonstrate that LWS blocks unsafe pod creation and reports an actionable condition.